AlexuLag/go-design-patterns/README.md

 #### Builder
 - **Functional Builder**: Implementation of the Builder pattern using functional programming concepts in Go

+### Structural Patterns

+#### Flyweight
+- **Basic Flyweight**: Implementation of the Flyweight pattern that demonstrates how to share common parts of object state among multiple objects.
+The example shows how to efficiently store and reuse names in a user system, reducing memory usage by storing common strings only once.

+## SOLID Principles

+### Single Responsibility Principle (SRP)
+- **Journal Example**: Implementation demonstrating the Single Responsibility Principle through a journal system.
+Shows how to separate concerns between journal management and persistence, with examples of both violating and following the principle.

+### Open/Closed Principle (OCP)
+- **Product Filter Example**: Implementation demonstrating the Open/Closed Principle through a product filtering system.
+Shows how to extend functionality without modifying existing code by using interfaces and specifications.
+Includes examples of color and size filtering, and how to combine specifications.

 ## Getting Started

 Each pattern implementation is contained in its own directory with a dedicated `main.go` file which demonstrates how to use the pattern.